Fiveable

 Pressure gradient effects on turbulent boundary layers

-• Adverse pressure gradients can cause the turbulent boundary layer to thicken more rapidly and increase the risk of separation
+• Adverse pressure gradients cause the turbulent boundary layer to thicken more rapidly, increase turbulence intensity, and raise the risk of separation.

 Laminar vs turbulent boundary layers